 Today's solo episode is all about pushing past creative roadblocks and finding ways to regain momentum in your life and business.

 To be honest, working on my business, podcast, and second blog non-stop has left me feeling a little overwhelmed and uninspired.

 That's why I'm taking measures to do more of the things that make me excited and less of the things that don't (i.e. social media, futile attempts at perfection, etc.).

 That said, let's review CEASTSC (aka my terrible acronym for tips on how to get over the creative slump).

-- Carve in time for inspiration and consume other people's content!
+Carve in time for inspiration and consume other people's content!
 This may sound counterproductive, but sometimes we need to hit pause and familiarize ourselves with new ideas other than our own.
 As creatives, we get so caught up ideating and trying to create our own content that we forget to appreciate and explore the ideas of other creators in this world.
-It's true that inspiration often comes while we're working (which I emphasize a lot here on gawoonchung.com).
+It's true that inspiration often shows up when we're putting in the work (which I emphasize a lot here on gawoonchung.com).
 But we should also remember to look outward for inspiration instead of looking inward 24/7.

 Just because you hit a roadblock, doesn't mean you should give up so quickly on your goals!

 That said, I'd love to hear from you.
 What tips or tricks have helped you overcome your creative roadblocks?